DataDog/datadog-lambda-rb/README.md

 You can now trace Lambda functions using Datadog APM's tracing libraries ([dd-trace-rb](https://github.com/DataDog/dd-trace-rb)).

 1. If you are using the Lambda layer, upgrade it to at least version 6.
 1. If you are using the npm package `datadog-lambda-rb`, upgrade it to at least version `v0.6.0`.
 You also need to install the latest version of the datadog tracer: `gem install ddtrace`.
+Keep in mind that ddtrace uses native extensions, which must be compiled for Amazon Linux before being packaged and uploaded to lambda.
+For this reason we recommend using the lambda layer.
 1. Install (or update to) the latest version of [Datadog forwarder Lambda function](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#set-up-the-datadog-lambda-function).
 Ensure the trace forwarding layer is attached to the forwarder, e.g., ARN for Python 3.7 `arn:aws:lambda:<AWS_REGION>:464622532012:layer:Datadog-Trace-Forwarder-Python37:4`.
 1. To initialise the tracer, call `Datadog::Lambda.configure_apm`.
 It takes the same arguments as [Datadog.configure](https://github.com/DataDog/dd-trace-rb/blob/master/docs/GettingStarted.md#quickstart-for-ruby-applications), except with defaults that enable lambda tracing